-Fret No More: Hotel Group Says Chelsea Guitars Can Stay
+At Chelsea Piers Fitness, 50 Epic Miles for Awareness and Charity

 One of the earliest we know about is equestrian trick rider Omar Kingsley (1840-79), an apprentice of impresario S.Q.
 Stokes.
 In the classic circus era, audiences loved female equestrians.
 Stokes encouraged young Kingsley to disguise himself as a girl for performances, billing him as “Mademoiselle Ella Zoyara.”
 Kingsley maintained the subterfuge offstage as well, going out in public in fashionable dresses, and socializing with prominent local women when on tour.
 Another early drag circus performer was “Mademoiselle Lulu,” presented by The Great Farini from 1870 through 1877.
 Lulu was an aerialist who performed on a series of trapezes and ladders, and sang songs.

-Berta Beeson (Herbert “Slats” Beeson, 1899-1969), billed as “The Julian Eltinge of the Wire,” Beeson was tightrope walker who cross-dressed (another contentious term, but one in vogue at the time).
+Berta Beeson (Herbert “Slats” Beeson, 1899-1969) was billed as “The Julian Eltinge of the Wire,” Beeson was tightrope walker who cross-dressed (another contentious term, but one in vogue at the time).
 Originally from Summitville, Indiana, Beeson started out working at a local vaudeville house, and then debuted with the Sells-Floto circus in 1917 as “Mademoiselle Beeson, Marvelous High Wire Venus.”
 When famed lady tightrope walker Bird Millman retired from Ringling Bros. and Barnum & Bailey Circus in 1925, Beeson was her replacement.
 Beeson retired from performing 11 years later, but continued to work for the circus as an advance man.

 It doesn’t get much more vaudevillian than female impersonator and trapeze artist Barbette (Vander Clyde, 1898-1973).
-Clyde he spent his childhood practicing trapeze skills as a hobby.
+Clyde spent his childhood practicing trapeze skills as a hobby.
 At age 14, he answered a job ad placed by the AfarettaSisters, the “World Famous Aerial Queens.”
 To get the job, he had to dress as a girl.
 Soon Barbette was working solo.
 At her debut at the Harlem Opera House in 1919, though only an opening act, she got three curtain calls.
-She did slack wire walking, rings, and trapeze… and then pulled off her wig for the big “Wow.”
+She did slack wire walking, rings, and trapeze… and then pulled off her wig for the big “wow.”

 Soon, Barbette was a vaudeville headliner — what heteronormative trapeze artist ever accomplished that?
 By 1923, she was the hit of the Paris cabaret scene and a favorite of the intelligentsia.
 Jean Cocteau even included her in his 1930 film “The Blood of a Poet.”
 A character in Alfred Hitchcock’s 1930 film “Murder” is also clearly based on her.
 In 1935, she was featured in Billy Rose’s “Jumbo”along with many other circus and vaudeville notables.
 A 1938 bout with pneumonia effectively ended her performing career, and she retired to become a consultant and choreographer for projects requiring drag trapeze artists.
 You think there aren’t any?
 What about Hollywood films like “Till the Clouds Roll By” (1946),“The Big Circus” (1959), and “Some Like it Hot” (1959)?